fatlard1993/dotfiles/scripts/README.md

 This script simply provides useful proxy to some handy functions: lock | logout | suspend | hibernate | reboot | shutdown

+### clipd
+This script provides a clipboard manager utilizing dmenu

-### mySetup
+### wallpaper
-This script sets up and installs a myriad of things things.
+This script provides the getting and setting of wallpapers.
-It is intended to be used on a fresh install.
+Run the script with no parameters to see useage.

+### gpmdp.js
+This is a node app that is used for talking to the gpmdp application.
+It is very raw and doesnt do much, I just made it when I was bored..